 Key features:The annual fee on the Low rate credit card is just $59 and if you need, you can get an additional card at no extra cost.
-At the moment, you can score $300 cashback by spending $1,000 within 90 days of getting your new card.

 The Low Rate Card is connected to the Mastercard network so you can use the card in Australia and overseas wherever Mastercard is accepted, which in case you're wondering is at over 35 million locations worldwide.
 For purchases under $100 you can just Tap & Go with Mastercard PayPass.